More about: 10 Things to Do in Amsterdam in January

 You can buy your tickets here.
 Are you going to miss it?

-9. Make the most of the last days of the Leiden Christmas Markets!
+9. Make the most of the last few days of the Leiden Christmas Markets

-Although Christmas is over, this Christmas market is open until January 5th every year.
-In Leiden, you will find the perfect excuse to take a stroll through the only floating Christmas market in the Netherlands.
+Although Christmas is over, this Christmas market is open until January 5 every year.
+In Leiden, you'll find the perfect excuse to take a stroll through the only floating Christmas market in the Netherlands.

-The city, considered one of the most beautiful and oldest in the country, puts up a market full of lights and a unique atmosphere, where you can see shows, eat and enjoy the special atmosphere that only offers at this time of year.
+The city, considered one of the most beautiful and oldest in the country, sets up a market full of lights and a unique atmosphere, where you can watch shows, eat, and enjoy the special atmosphere that only this time of year offers.

 Tickets

-10. Attend the biggest film festival in the Netherlands in Rotterdam
+10. Attend the largest film festival in the Netherlands in Rotterdam

-From January 26 to February 8 each year, the city of Rotterdam plays host to this event of film, visual arts and live performances.
-You'll learn about new directors and rising talents in the world of filmmaking, and the grand finale: the VPRO Tiger Awards ceremony.
+From January 26 to February 8 each year, the city of Rotterdam becomes the venue for this film, visual arts, and live performance event.
+You'll learn about new directors and emerging talents in the world of cinema, and the grand finale: the VPRO Tiger Awards.

 Where it takes place